-Your 2022 Water Quality Report
+Your 2023 Water Quality Report

 Since 1990, California public water utilities have been providing an annual Water Quality Report to their customers.
-This year's report covers calendar year 2021 drinking water quality testing and reporting.
+This year's report covers calendar year 2022 drinking water quality testing and reporting.

-Your City of Seal Beach Water Department vigilantly safeguards its water supply and, as in years past, the water delivered to your home meets the quality standards required by federal and state regulatory agencies.
-The U.S. Environmental Protection Agency (USEPA) and the State Water Resources Control Board, Division of Drinking Water
+Your City of Seal Beach Utilities Division vigilantly safeguards its water supply and ensures that the water delivered to your home meets the quality standards required by federal and state regulatory agencies.
+The U.S. Environmental Protection Agency (USEPA) and the State Water Resources Control Board, Division of Drinking Water (DDW) are the agencies responsible for establishing and enforcing drinking water quality standards.